-SCAR TISSUE REMOVAL
+SCAR TISSUE REMOVAL OR SCAR TISSUE REMODEL?

 Interestingly enough, I have had several patients who were frustrated because they Googled "Scar Tissue Removal" and could not find us.
 This is because I am not in the business of Scar Tissue Removal, I am in the business of Scar Tissue Remodeling.
 The difference is as significant as the difference between the above pictures.